florentpoujol/CSharpToUnityScriptConverter/readme.md

 But there is no way in UnityScript to create such behavior in the method declaration.
 Remember that you can still use C# classes from UnityScript scripts if they (the C# scripts) are compiled first.

-There are no easy way to pass a value type as reference in UnityScript but here is one hack : you can use an intermediary variable which contains the value.
+There is no easy way to pass a value type as reference in UnityScript but here is one hugly hack : you can use an intermediary variable which contains the value if you really need to.

 C# :

 	void RefMethod(ref int arg)
 	{
 		arg = 20;